Skip to main content

 What happens if I miss the statute of limitations?

 If you file after the deadline, the defendant can ask the court to dismiss your case.
-The judge will almost certainly grant this request.
+The judge will almost certainly grant this request -- your case is essentially dead.
+That's why it's crucial to know and respect these deadlines.

 When does the statute of limitations start running?

-Generally, it starts when the harm occurred or when you discovered (or should have discovered) the harm.
+Generally, it starts when the 'cause of action accrues' -- usually when the harm occurred or when you discovered (or should have discovered) the harm.
+For contracts, it typically starts when the breach occurred.

 Can the statute of limitations be extended?

 Yes, in some cases.
-If the defendant left the state, was in prison, or is a minor, the clock may pause.
-Fraud that concealed the harm can also extend deadlines.
+If the defendant left the state, was in prison, or is a minor, the clock may pause ('toll').
+Fraud that concealed the harm can also extend deadlines under the 'discovery rule.'

 Is the statute of limitations different for each state?

 Yes.
 Each state sets its own deadlines.
-Written contract claims range from 3-10 years depending on the state.
+For example, written contract claims range from 3-10 years depending on the state.
+Always check your specific state's laws.

 Does sending a demand letter stop the clock?

 No. Sending a demand letter does not pause or reset the statute of limitations.
-The clock keeps running until you actually file.
+The clock keeps running until you actually file your lawsuit with the court.

 Ready to File Your Case?